Amandalor97/credit-risk-classification/README.md

 Build a model that can identify the creditworthiness of borrowers.

-1)Split the Data into Training and Testing Sets
+1) Split the Data into Training and Testing Sets

-2)Create a Logistic Regression Model with the Original Data
+2) Create a Logistic Regression Model with the Original Data

-3)Write a Credit Risk Analysis Report
+3) Write a Credit Risk Analysis Report